SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 Arguments are actual values passed to the function which are usually assigned to the parameter.

 Arguments are also the actual values a function is called with.
-For example (2,3) are aguments.
+For example (2,3) are arguments.

+## Functions

+In JS, a function is a block of code that is used to perform a task.

+Functions help us do things.

+Functions are executed when they are called.

+A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses ().

+The parentheses may include parameter/placeholder names separated by commas

+The code to be executed, by the function, is placed inside curly brackets: {}